-Found the perfect spot to build?
+Found the perfect spot to build a spec home in Florida?
 Do you think a plot of land will be more valuable in a few years and want to scoop it up before the price skyrockets?
 In these cases and more, you need to know how to pursue innovative private land financing in Florida.

 What Is a Land Loan in Florida?

-A land loan is a financing solution intended to purchase or refinance a plot of land.
+A land loan is a financing solution used for a land purchase or to refinance a piece of land.
 Land loans are not the same as a traditional mortgage loan or construction loans:

 • A traditional mortgage can only be used to buy or refinance a property that is fully completed, like a house or apartment.

-• Construction loans can be used to purchase the land, cover building costs, permits, labor, and working with an architect.
-However, the funds for a construction loan are distributed in installments instead of a lump-sum.
+• Construction loans can be used to purchase the land, cover building costs, permits, labor, and work with an architect.
+However, the funds for a construction loan are distributed in installments instead of a lump sum.

-While the details about this loan option can vary, most Florida land or lot loans last between two and five years.
-At the end of their terms, most land loans require you to pay back the loan balance if any remains.
+• While the details about this loan option can vary, most Florida land or lot loans last between 18 to 24 months.

 Land loans in Florida work similarly to all the other types of financing.
 Generally, borrowers need to have the following: